TIMRyoshi1011/CCAPDEV/README.md

 - app.mjs is the server

 ### Extra note:
-merged all css files into style.css (balik nalang sa old one if may mali or somethin)
+- merged all css files into style.css (balik nalang sa old one if may mali or somethin)
+- nasa Phase-1 branch yung old repo bago nitong update

 ## TO DO
 (pa check if may kulang pa/may mali)